PolyPhyHub/PolyPhy-Website/docs/source/contribution/code_contribution.rst

     conda activate polyphy

 Additionally, you can use `Tox <https://pypi.org/project/tox/3.1.2/>`_ to manage your virtual environment.
+Tox is a generic virtualenv management and test command line tool.

 Make sure to install tox in the root of your project. ::